leboff/scriptingdx-dreamhouse/README.md

 ![image](https://cloud.githubusercontent.com/assets/746259/19616512/78c36060-97c9-11e6-9983-1a655a733a9d.png)

-## Authorize the Developer Hub
+## Authorize the Developer Hub Org

-To try out our application, we’ll first have to authorize with our environment hub.
-The environment hub provides a place to create and attach all of the orgs we’ll use throughout the full development lifecycle – not only scratch orgs, but also sandbox and production environments.
+To try out our application, we’ll first have to authorize with our Developer Hub (Dev Hub) org.
+The Dev Hub org provides a place to create and attach all of the orgs we’ll use throughout the full development lifecycle – not only scratch orgs, but also sandbox and production environments.

-There are two ways to authorize with the environment hub – using a traditional OAuth Web Server flow, where the user interactively logs in through a browser, or the JWT OAuth flow, in which you can use certificates to facilitate non-interactive logins.
+There are two ways to authorize with the Dev Hub org – using a traditional OAuth Web Server flow, where the user interactively logs in through a browser, or the JWT OAuth flow, in which you can use certificates to facilitate non-interactive logins.
 The latter is particularly useful for automated processes that are not able to interactively log in.
 For this document, we will use the OAuth Web Server flow and interactive login to the org.

-To authorize, start with the CLI:
+To authorize the Dev Hub org, set it as your workspace default, and give it an alias, run this CLI command:

     sfdx force:auth:web:login -d -a "Hub Org"